Minarox/Linkub/README.md

 ### How do I deploy the project?

-By default, the project includes a workflow to automate the deployment of the website on GitHub Pages from the main branch, but you need to change the Astro configuration to match the final URL.
+By default, the project includes a workflow to automate the deployment of the website on GitHub Pages from the main branch, but you need to change the Astro configuration (`astro.config.mts`) to match the expected URL.

 If you want to deploy the website elsewhere, you need to build the project with the command `pnpm build` and deploy the files from `build/` to any web hosting platform that supports static websites.
 Please refer directly to the documentation of the relevant platforms.